 Free method without coding to create WordPress 301 redirects

 In the video tutorial below, you’ll learn a more straightforward, effective, and free approach to creating your redirections without coding and paying for premium plugins.

 Creating a 301 redirect with Yoast SEO

-Our Yoast SEO Premium plugin offers you a helping hand when it comes to creating these redirects.
-Our built-in Redirect manager assists you whenever you change the URL of a post, page or any of the taxonomies that may result in a possible 404 if you don’t properly redirect visitors.
+Our Yoast SEO Premium plugin offers you a helping hand when creating these redirects.
+Our built-in Redirect manager assists you whenever you change the URL of a post, page, or any taxonomies that may result in a possible 404 if you don’t correctly redirect visitors.

 In addition, we also offer you an interface to edit or remove these redirects at a later point in time.
 The plugin also tells you when you’re about to create a redirect that will result in a redirect loop.
 This looping is something you want to avoid at all costs.

 Server side solution

 One of the most basic ways to create and add a 301 redirect is to edit the .htaccess file on your WordPress server.
 This method only works with Apache servers.
 Nginx has its own way of defining redirects in server configuration and requires extensive system administration knowledge.

 These configurations can become very difficult to maintain over time, especially if you are an avid blogger or trying to improve the SEO of your posts.
 Also, every time you add a new redirect, you’ll need to log into the server via FTP, edit the files, and re-upload them.
 Therefore, using this method is generally not considered the correct method.

 If you’re doing a domain-to-domain redirect, make sure the new page is similar to the original.
 Content should reflect at least 70% of what was on the old site to minimize damage to your site’s SEO score.